 B.Sc.Hons Human Sciences.
 Cert.
 AOD studies (cit)

-This came about 35 years ago when he found himself sitting in rehab at Hanmer Springs, feeling angry, defensive and puzzled.
-Subsequently empowered in discovering he was without any question, by any definition, an ‘alcoholic’ and addict; a path eventually lead to the discovery of life purpose in training as an AOD clinician.
-Interning and subsequently working as a counsellor and facilitator at Higher Ground and continuously developing into other roles, until the passion to work unfettered by any other considerations, lead to this 21-year private practice of (to him), extraordinary richness and diversity.
-He discovered that he never wanted to do anything else!
-With great difficulty, he also wrote a book on it: ‘ask-addiction survival kit’ and is currently regretting the decision to write another.
+Thirty-five years ago David found himself in rehab at Hammer Springs, feeling angry, defensive, and puzzled.
+Discovering he was, without any question and by any definition, an ‘alcoholic’ and an addict empowered him to discover his life’s purpose.
+He trained as an AOD clinician and interned then worked as a counsellor and facilitator at Higher Ground.
+He followed his passion, continuously developing his skills and experience, eventually establishing a private practice of extraordinary richness and diversity (to him).
+He discovered that he never wanted to do anything else and has been working independently for over 21 years.
+With great difficulty he also wrote a book, ASK Addiction Survival Kit and is currently regretting the decision to write another.

-Christine holds a PhD in Nutrigenomics and a BSc in Biochemistry from the University of Queensland as well as a Graduate Diploma in Human Nutrition from Deakin University in Victoria.
-She is a registered Nutritionist and Adjunct Lecturer in the School of Human Movement and Nutrition Science at the University of Queensland.
+A registered Nutritionist with 3 decades of clinical experience, Christine holds a PhD in Nutrigenomics and a BSc in Biochemistry from the University of Queensland as well as a Graduate Diploma in Human Nutrition from Deakin University in Victoria.

 Professor Julia Rucklidge (NZ)